Sandhutton & Breckenbrough Village Hall

 The Hall

-Although basically the same structure as the old village school, the hall has been progressively modernised and improved over the years.
+The hall has been progressively modernised and improved over the years and is available to hire for a wide range of activities.
 Windows have been replaced, a disabled parking bay in the carpark, toilets adapted to allow disabled access and baby changing facilities installed.
-Together with new tables and chairs the hall is kept available for a wide range of activities.
+The original vaulted ceiling has been restored along with improving the insulation, rewiring, new heaters, and eco-friendly lighting.

-The large car park lends itself to pop up events such as a car boot fare and a monthly Pizza Van.
+The large car park provides off street parking for visitors and lends itself to pop up events such as food vans and car boot fairs.

 There have been a number of events, such as a Mexican themed event, very successful 70’s night with live music, wine and cheese night, race night to name a few.